vg-json-data/sm-json-data/strats.md

 - _comeInWithBombBoost_: This indicates that Samus must come into the room with a horizontal bomb boost.
 - _comeInStutterShinecharging_: This indicates that Samus must run into the room with a stutter immediately before the transition.
 - _comeInWithDoorStuckSetup_: This indicates that Samus must enter the room in a way that allows getting stuck in the door as it closes.
+- _comeInWithGMode_: This indicates that Samus must have or obtain G-mode (direct or indirect) while coming through this door.

 Each of these properties is described in more detail below.